Focus Area

 What We Fund

-To support communities in creating equitable access to services, spaces, and systems that are youth-centered, culturally responsive, and trauma-informed, we will fund organizations that create the conditions young people need to:
+To support communities in creating equitable access to services, spaces, and systems that are youth-centered, culturally responsive, and trauma-informed, we will fund organizations that create opportunities for young people, ages 9 to 25, to:

-- Experience safe, inclusive spaces designed to foster social connections and promote positive health outcomes
+- Access inclusive, safe spaces designed to foster social connections and promote positive health outcomes

 - Successfully transition into adulthood